The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Major changes to the patent box regime were made by FA 2016 to bring it into line with the outcome of the OECD’s recommendations on tackling harmful tax practices and preferential IP regimes.
-See the Overview of the patent box guidance note for details.
+See the Patent box tax regime ― overview guidance note for details.
 The commentary in this guidance note applies to the calculation of relevant IP profits where the company is not a new entrant, with no new qualifying IP rights for accounting periods beginning before 1 July 2021.

 If the company is a new entrant making its first patent box election for an accounting period which begins on or after 1 July 2016, the calculations adjusting for research and development (R&D) expenditure are different.
 Please see the Patent box ― the R&D fraction guidance note for details.